Toronto Public Library: Technology

 The library system uses NFC pads on each book where users only need to place the book on a table and checks out without scanning.

-Eight branches of the Toronto Public Library also house Digital Innovation Hubs, where patrons can reserve a workstation or equipment and attend workshops to bring new and emerging technology to the community.
+Ten branches of the Toronto Public Library also house Digital Innovation Hubs, where patrons can reserve a workstation or equipment and attend workshops to bring new and emerging technology to the community.

+In 2018, the Fabrication Studio opened at the newly renovated North York Central branch.
+This space includes sewing machines, a serger, an embroidery machine, a button maker, and a vinyl printer/cutter.
+They also offer free classes on using the equipment and other fabrication-related topics like knitting and crochet, embroidery, and watercolor painting.

 Digital content

 Toronto Public Library cardholders can digitally borrow books, music and movies since 2014 by creating an account on the online platform Hoopla.
 Also, since 2018, the Toronto Public Library has partnered with Kanopy, a streaming platform with over 30,000 films and documentaries, that lets the library users stream up to eight items per month after registering using their library card.

 The library's Digital Archive provides instant access to historical images—including photographs from the Toronto Star Photograph Archive—postcards, maps, rare digitized books and more.

-The Toronto Public Library offers audiobook, e-book, and eMagazine services, including OverDrive eBooks & eAudiobooks, Zinio eMagazines, OneClick Digital eAudiobooks, Safari Tech & Business Books Online, TumbleBook Library, Ebsco eBooks, delivered via the library's website.
+The Toronto Public Library offers audiobook, e-book, and eMagazine services, including OverDrive eBooks & eAudiobooks, Zinio eMagazines, OneClick Digital eAudiobooks, O'Reilly Online, TumbleBook Library, Ebsco eBooks, delivered via the library's website.

+As of June 2024, the Toronto Public Library's website is blocked in mainland China.

+Theatres

+3 branches of the library system offer performance theatres available for both non-profit community and commercial usage.

 Budget

-The Toronto Public Library had an operating budget of $206,880,105 in 2019.
+The Toronto Public Library had an operating budget of $252,293,362 in 2024.

+Toronto Public Library's operating revenues are almost entirely in the form of grants from its parent agency, the City of Toronto originating from municipal property taxes.
+Smaller, less significant sources of revenue include minor grants from the Government of Ontario, revenue from venue rentals and transfers from Toronto Public Library Foundation.

+Prior to June 2022, Toronto Public Library derived approximately 2% of its revenues from fines and user fees.
+In the interest of reducing barriers to library access, the library ceased charging fines for overdue items and this revenue stream was replaced by both increases in municipal funding and grants from the Foundation.
+The library has indicated that, despite the loss of revenue and a general increase in late item returns, the financial impact remains within the budget and has increased card registrations customer retention.